| Central Asia | ATLAS of Plucked Instruments |

 coloured pieces of wood.
 Around the edge of the body is a narrow strip

 of veneer.
-There is a small round soundhole.
+It has a small round soundhole.
 The two nylon strings run over a loose small wooden bridge to one pin at the bottom of the body.
-Playing the dombra is mainly by strumming with the index finger.
-The left hand only fingers the first string, with the thumb occasionally the second string.
-Music is sometimes instrumental but mainly to accompany singing.
+Tuning could be : b e'.
+Playing the dombra is mainly by strumming with

 |